kohana/orm/guide/orm/models.md

 # Creating your Model

-To create a model for the table `member` in your database, create the file `application/classes/model/member.php` with the following syntax:
+To create a model for the table `members` in your database, create the file `application/classes/model/member.php` with the following syntax:

 	class Model_Member extends ORM
 	{